BuvSethia/react-quick-templates/README.md

 	path/to/File.jsx, p

 If you don't specify a component type, the default one will be used.
-You can use rqt's command line options to specify what the default should be.
+You can use react-quick-templates' command line options to specify what the default should be.

 #### Partial Path